Day-Ahead Electricity Price Forecasting Using Merit-Order Curves Time Series: Discussion and conclusion

-This work introduced a general framework for forecasting day-ahead merit-order curves, leveraging functional principal component analysis to efficiently represent a pair of supply and demand curves in a vector space and employing regularized vector autoregressive models for their prediction.
-The application to the Italian day-ahead market during the 2023-2024 period not only demonstrated the method's effectiveness in forecasting merit-order curves but also in producing highly accurate clearing price point and probabilistic forecasts.

-We tested four variations of our model, each treating the hourly time series as 24 independent daily time series – one for each hour – and differing in whether they accounted for (i) cross-dependence between hours and (ii) cross-dependence between components of the vector representation.
-Our findings indicate that accounting for cross-component dependence slightly improves clearing price forecasting performance, while cross-hour dependence does not yield significant gains.
+This work introduced a general functional data analysis framework for forecasting day-ahead merit-order curves with a focus on (clearing) price prediction, leveraging functional principal component analysis to represent a pair of supply and demand curves in a low-dimensional vector space and employing regularized vector autoregressive models for their prediction.
+The application to the Italian (GME), German (EPEX-DE-LU) and French (EPEX-FR) day-ahead markets during the 2023-2024 period not only demonstrated the method's effectiveness in forecasting merit-order curves but also in producing competitive electricity price forecasts.
+We tested four variations of the model, each treating the hourly time series as 24 independent daily series and differing in whether they accounted for (i) cross-dependence between hours and (ii) cross-dependence between components of the vector representation.

-Our curve-based model was rigorously compared with that of \citet{ziel_electricity_2016} -- which share the same multivariate forecasting framework and differs only in the curves representation strategy -- and state-of-the-art price-based models for clearing price forecasting.
-The results show that considering a functional principal component representation brings consequent improvements over a discrete representation and that our curve-based model -- even in its simplest form -- significantly enhances point and probabilistic clearing price forecasting performance, especially around mid-day when price occasionally drops due to high renewable generation and low demand.
-Specifically, our curve-based model reduces the mean absolute error by 5\% and the continuous ranked probability score by 4\%.
-If we restrict the comparison to the 10:00-17:00 hour range, the reduction is of 10\% and 7\%, respectively.